Mahim Creek

-Mahim Creek (locally known as Bandra chi Khadi) is a creek in Mumbai, India.
+Mahim Creek (locally known as Bandra chi Khadi) is a creek in Bombay (Mumbai), India.
 The Mithi River drains into the creek which drains into the Mahim Bay.
-The creek forms the boundary between the city and suburbs.
+The creek forms the boundary between the Bombay City and suburbs.
 The creek is swamped by mangroves and has a mini-ecosystem within it.

-It now has the Bandra-Kurla complex with corporate offices on both its sides.
+It now has the Bandra Kurla Complex with corporate offices on both its sides.